ralna/GALAHAD/doc/Julia/rst-dir/slls_functions.rst

 		- is a scalar variable of type INT that holds the number of residuals.

 	*
+		- m

+		- is a scalar variable of type INT that holds the number of cohorts.

+	*
 		- Ao_ne

 		- is a scalar variable of type INT that holds the number of entries in the design matrix $A_o$.